sgchun/nps/README.md

 # Non-Parametric Shrinkage (NPS)
 NPS implements a non-parametric polygenic risk prediction algorithm described in [Chun et al. 2020 (preprint)](https://doi.org/10.1101/370064).
 NPS projects genetic data into an orthogonal domain called "eigenlocus space".
 Then, it re-weights GWAS effect sizes by partitioning genetic variations into trenches and measuring the predictive power of each trench in an independent training cohort.
 To run NPS, two sets of data are required: GWAS summary statistics and small individual-level training cohort with both genotype and phenotype data.

 We recommend running NPS in parallelized computer clusters.
-We supported the following platforms:
+We support the following platforms:
 * SGE / UGER
 * LSF
 * Slurm
 * MacOS (not recommended for genome-wide datasets)

 For citation:
 > Chun et al. Non-parametric polygenic risk prediction using partitioned GWAS summary statistics.
 > BioRxiv 2020. doi: 10.1101/370064 (preprint).

 For inquiries on software, please contact: